One Health Research Group

 The group provides solutions for wildlife health issues through research, training and extension that benefit humans, animals and the environment.

-The One Health approach aims to provide holistic solutions that benefit all through using the expertise and resources of all.
+The One Health Research Group approach aims to provide holistic solutions that benefit all through using the expertise and resources of all.
 It is the main wildlife health group within the Melbourne Veterinary School and University of Melbourne and hence provides national and international leadership, communication and coordination in wildlife health and integration of wildlife health with other aspects of One Health.

 The One Health approach is a strategic focus of the Melbourne Veterinary School and the University of Melbourne.

-: Frogs v killer fungus: Winning the battle but losing the war?
+Frogs v killer fungus: Winning the battle but losing the war?

 Contact